SeisComP/main/apps/processing/scmag/descriptions/scmag.rst

 .. note::

    Usually station magnitudes use amplitudes of the same type.
 However, some magnitude consider amplitudes of another type.
-E.g. :term:`MLr` uses amplitudes computed for :term:`MLv`.
+E.g. :term:`MLr <magnitude, local GNS/GEONET (MLr)>` uses amplitudes computed for :term:`MLv <magnitude, local vertical (MLv)>`.

 .. _scmag-networkM:

 Network magnitudes
 ==================

-The network magnitude is a magnitude value summarizing severval :ref:`station magnitudes <scmag-stationM>` values of one :term:`origin`.
+The network magnitude is a magnitude value summarizing several :ref:`station magnitudes <scmag-stationM>` values of one :term:`origin`.
 Different methods are available for summarizing the station magnitudes:

 * mean: the usual mean value
 * trimmed mean value:
-  To stabilize the network magntiudes the smallest and the largest 12.5% of the :term:`station magnitude` values are removed before computing the mean.
+  To stabilize the network magnitudes the smallest and the largest 12.5% of the :term:`station magnitude` values are removed before computing the mean.
 * median: the usual media value